knpuniversity/oauth2-client-bundle/README.md

 For more details: see http://symfony.com/doc/current/cookbook/security/guard-authentication.html#step-2-configure-the-authenticator.

-> **CAUTION** You *can* also inject the individual client (e.g. `FacebookClient`) into your authenticator instead of the `ClientRegistry`.
-However, this may cause circular reference issues and degrades performance (because authenticators are instantiated on every request, even though you *rarely* need the `FacebookClient` to be created).
-The `ClientRegistry` lazily creates the client objects.

 ### Authenticating any OAuth User

 If you don't need to fetch/persist any information about the user, you can use the